 Using the process model we are able to simulate your process and acquire detailed insight into temperature and flow fields and stress and deformation parameters.
 Experimental limitations due to opaque walls, high temperatures, and aggressive media become a thing of the past.
 The effects of changed material and process parameters and geometry details can be predicted, whilst reducing production times and costs.
 Based on this we identify optimal design and process parameters (for example for sealing and thermoforming), we maximize the cleaning effect (for example via geometrical changes), and we use our increased process understanding to develop improved, innovative processes and technologies.

 At present the design of cleaning systems is largely based on empirical knowledge and on iterative modifications to prototypes.
-In order to simplify and accelerate this for the demanding process of spray cleaning, simulation software was developed in a BMBF funded project.
+In order to simplify and accelerate this for the demanding process of spray cleaning, the simulation software ADVISIM3D was developed in a BMBF funded project.
 This software is a powerful optimization tool for designers of spray cleaning systems.
 Besides allowing the design and evaluation of static and dynamic spray cleaning systems (e.g. for tank cleaning), the user-friendly CAD tool allows prediction of the effect of complex cleaning systems in which the jet impact and the run-off fluid are taken into account as cleaning components .
 Utilize innovative CAD software for your design process.
 As a service we can perform simulations for you or can provide you with relevant training and can help you with the measurement and database integration of nozzles.

 We offer simulation services for various objectives: